Jcb496/Color-Changer/README.md

   Click the puzzle icon in the top-right of Chrome (Extensions menu).
   Pin the Color Changer extension for easy access.
   Click the extension icon to test its functionality.

-How to Add Extension to Modzilla FireFox

-Step 1: Download the Extension Files
-  Go to your GitHub repository for "Color Changer".
-  Click the green “Code” button.
-  Select “Download ZIP”.
-  Save the ZIP file to your computer and extract it to a folder.

-Step 2: Load the Extension in Firefox
-  Open Firefox.
-  In the address bar, type: about:debugging and press Enter.
-  Click “This Firefox” (or “This Nightly” if using Firefox Nightly).
-  Click “Load Temporary Add-on”.
-  Navigate to the folder where you extracted the ZIP.
-  Select the manifest.json file and click Open.

-Step 3: Test the Extension
-  Click the Extensions icon in the toolbar.
-  Find and click Color Changer.
-  Test its functionality on a webpage.